KhwaaishAI/khwaaish_landing/README.md

-# Khwaaish AI - Landing Page
+# Khwaaish AI - Landing Pageb temp for prototype

 A modern, ChatGPT-style landing page built with React, TypeScript, and TailwindCSS, matching the Figma design specification.